-- Injury to abdomen
+- Injuring your abdomen

-- Over 35
+- Being over 35

-- Placental abruption: When the placenta detaches partially or completely from the uterus wall before the birthing process.
+- Placental abruption.
+When the placenta detaches partially or completely from the uterus wall before the birthing process.
 Placentas normally detach in the last stage of labor and are delivered as afterbirth.
 Mild abruption, if properly monitored, may not affect your baby, but complete abruption can cause serious bleeding in the uterus, and it also severs the baby’s supply of oxygen and nutrients.
-This can cause growth problems, premature birth, severe birth injury, or death.
-Severe placental abruption is considered an emergency and the baby must be delivered right away.
+This can cause growth problems, premature birth, severe birth injury or death.
+Severe placental abruption is considered an emergency, and the baby must be delivered right away.

-- Malformation of the placenta: When the placenta may not have developed correctly.
+- Malformation of the placenta.
+When the placenta may not have developed correctly.
 It can be too thin, too thick, have an extra lobe, or have extra membranes.
-Usually, a malformed placenta is associated with decreased blood flow to the baby, and greater chances of the mother bleeding out or being infected during childbirth.
+Usually, a malformed placenta is associated with decreased blood flow to the baby and greater chances of the mother bleeding out or being infected during childbirth.
 Medical providers need to carefully screen for any placental problems during pregnancy and treat any symptoms to keep the mother and baby healthy.

-Protecting Mothers and Babies
+Protecting mothers and babies